elixir-lang/elixir-lang.github.com/getting-started/processes.markdown

 :world
 ```

 Using processes around state and name registering are very common patterns in Elixir applications.
-However, most of the time, we won't implement those patterns manually as above, but by using one of the many of the abstractions that ships with Elixir.
-For example, Elixir provides [agents](/docs/stable/elixir/Agent.html) which are simple abstractions around state:
+However, most of the time, we won't implement those patterns manually as above, but by using one of the many abstractions that ships with Elixir.
+For example, Elixir provides [agents](/docs/stable/elixir/Agent.html), which are simple abstractions around state:

 ```iex
 iex> {:ok, pid} = Agent.start_link(fn -> %{} end)